Xilinx/XRT/src/runtime_src/doc/toc/hm.rst

 Host Memory Access
 ==================

-The recent Alveo cards supports direct host memory access by the kernel(s) to read and write data directly from/to the Host Memory.
+The recent Alveo cards supports direct host memory access by the kernel(s) to read and write data directly from/to the host memory.
 Unlike the XDMA data transfer, this data transfer mechanism does not utlize global memories (DDR, HBM, PLRAM ,etc) on the card.
-Slave-Bridge provides DMA bypass capability that is primarily used for data transfer on a No-DMA platform.
+This feature provides DMA bypass capability that is primarily used for data transfer on a No-DMA platform.

 Kernel Compilation
 ------------------

-Use the following V++ configuration option to connect a kernel AXI-Master Port to Slave-Bridge IP.
+Use the following V++ configuration option to configure kernel port's connectivity to allow drive data through the AXI bridge to the host memory.

 .. code-block:: bash

    [connectivity]
    ## Syntax
-   ##sp=<cu_name>.<axi_master_port>:HOST[0]
    sp=my_kernel_1.m_axi_gmem:HOST[0]